 Surviving Spouses, Right of Survivorship, Transfer on Death, Trusts and Estates

-spouse may transfer the interest of up to two automobiles and one boat and
+A surviving spouse may transfer an unlimited number of automobiles and one boat and

 one outboard motor upon the death of their spouse.
 The combined approximate